 From the desk of Kim Golter

-The cornerstone of Jeremiah's Promise has been to prepare former foster youth for a future of hope and promise as we cultivate youth empowerment, accomplish academic and career goals and achieve emotional healing and healthy coping skills in young adults who have aged out of foster care at 18 or 19 years old.
+The cornerstone of Jeremiah's Promise has been to prepare former foster youth for a future of hope and promise as we cultivate youth empowerment, accomplish academic and career goals and achieve emotional healing and healthy coping skills in young adults who have aged out of foster care between the ages of 18 and 21 years old.